stdarg/fuzelog/README.md

     log.debug('The user object is: '+JSON.stringify(userObj));

 And this code runs in production.
 Though it produces no output to the log file or the console, the arguement evaluation is always done, which can mean many calls to functions like JSON.stringify.
-The goal of fuzelog is to provide means to avoid unneccessary evaluations. fuzelog gives you 2 ways to do this:
+The goal of fuzelog is to provide a means to avoid unneccessary evaluations. fuzelog gives you 2 ways to do this:

 1. printf-style argument evaluation done only if the right logging is in place